life0fun/omdotster/om/readme.md

 ## Cljsbuild tutorial

-In advanced optimizations, all symbols and function names in the program renamed/munges.
-This includes function names that reference dependency libs. so if you call $.ajax() in the code, ajax() will be munges to something else that will throw you a js error.
+In advanced optimizations, all symbols and function names got renamed/munges.
+This includes function names that reference functions in dependency libs. so if you call $.ajax() in the code, ajax() will be munges to something else that will throw you a js error if jquery is not compiled by Goog closure compiler together.

-solution:
+Solution:

 1. include dependency libs within your compilation set, so all names got munges together.
 However, most libs are not Google Closure compatible.

   :libs ["libs/foobar.js"] ; js must include goog.provide('foobar');